 The album became a top-ten hit, reaching #9 on the Billboard Hot 100 in March 1982, and eventually sold over a million copies.
 The single "Pac-Man Fever" sold 2.5 million copies as of 2008.
 In 1998, the duo was asked to record an unplugged version of "Pac-Man Fever" exclusively for the syndicated radio show Retro Rewind.
 In 2009, "Pac-Man Fever" was ranked at #98 on VH1's "Top 100 Greatest One-Hit Wonders of the 80s" list.

-They also inspired several copycats, including R. Cade and the Video Victims' album "Get Victimized!" (with songs about Ms. Pac-Man, Scramble, Frenzy, Donkey Kong, and Defender, as well as songs about arcades in general, like "Change Attendant" and "Video Magic"), and "Dream Weaver" singer Gary Wright's song about Dig Dug, which he recorded under the name Digital Air.
+They also inspired several copycats, including R. Cade and the Video Victims' album "Get Victimized!" (with songs about Ms. Pac-Man, Scramble, Frenzy, Donkey Kong, and Defender, as well as songs about arcades in general, like "Change Attendant" and "Video Magic"); and "Dream Weaver" singer Gary Wright's songs about Dig Dug and Berzerk, which he recorded under the name Digital Air.
 None of these were as successful as Pac-Man Fever.

 - "Pac-Man Fever" (3:46)